 What’s new in 2019?

-After the Braderie was canceled in 2016 due to fears of terrorist attacks, the event organizers decided to make some changes to the setup in 2017.
-For the Braderie de Lille 2018, most of these changes have been maintained, but the core area dedicated to the event once more included the neighbourhood of Wazemmes, and in particular the Rue Léon Gambetta.
+After the Braderie was canceled in 2016 due to fears of terrorist attacks, the event organizers decided to make some changes to the setup in 2017 and 2018.
+For the Braderie de Lille 2019, most of these changes have been maintained, but the core area dedicated to the event once more included the neighbourhood of Wazemmes, and in particular the Rue Léon Gambetta.
 Further changes to improve the visitor flow at security checkpoints have been made as well.

 More events & celebrations: New sub-events were set up, inspired by the “Lille reste en fête” celebration which replaced the Braderie in 2016.
 A special Braderie for comic books was organized again at the Palais des Beaux-Arts, while a special Braderie for kids was held at the Gare Saint-Sauveur.
 As mentioned earlier in this article, a special “Antiques & vintage shopping itinerary” will be once again set up for professional antique dealers and flea market shoppers along the boulevards Louis XIV and the Boulevard de la Liberté.

 Official Map of the Grande Braderie de Lille 2019

 Just as last year, the layout of the Braderie de Lille 2019 will again feature areas specifically dedicated to professional antiques dealers.
 Flea market enthusiasts who flock to the Braderie de Lille 2019 to buy antiques and vintage should, therefore, focus their attention on the areas indicated in yellow on the map below.
 The brocante area mainly includes the Boulevard de la Liberté, Boulevard Louis XIV, the Esplanade, Rue Saint Sauveur and part of Rue G. de Chatillon.

 Quick Facts & Travel Information about Lille